jverho/SSI-Biometric-Authentication/README.md

 - [Hardhat Guides](https://hardhat.org/hardhat-runner/docs/guides/project-setup) to compile and deploy smart contracts.

 ## Code Base
 - The original CredChain code based was developed by Yue Liu.
-It was update by Daria Schumm to the latest Solidity (^0.8.0) version, utilises new deployment and testing framework (Hardhat and Truffle).
-The code is changed to feature the functionalites enableing biometric authentication.
+It was updated by Daria Schumm to utilise new deployment and testing framework (Hardhat and Truffle).
+The code is changed to feature the functionalites enabling biometric authentication.